cisagov/ScubaGear/baselines/exo.md

 Email scanning SHALL be capable of reviewing emails after delivery.

 <!--Policy: MS.EXO.10.3v1; Criticality: SHALL -->
 - _Rationale:_ As known malware signatures are updated, it is possible for an email to be retroactively identified as containing malware after delivery.
-By scanning emails, the number of malware-infected in users’ mailboxes can be reduced.
+By scanning emails, the number of malware-infected in users' mailboxes can be reduced.
 - _Last modified:_ June 2023

 ### Resources